 Various types of saffron are available in the market, amongst which Kashmiri saffron costs the most.

 India is a humongous country spanning over 3,287,263 square kilometers, housing about 1.30 billion people.

 These 1.30 billion people rely on just one state that occupies 101,387 square kilometers of the country.
 The cost is bound to vary across the country.

-If you buy Kashmiri saffron, it will cost you less in Kashmir itself as you skip transportation costs.
+Buying Kashmiri saffron will cost you less in Kashmir itself as you skip transportation costs.

-Another important factor impacting the quality of saffron is its Grade, with grade A+ being the best.
+Another important factor impacting the quality of saffron is its Grade, with a grade of A+ being the best.